Our detailed analyses of the Citi ThankYou Premier and Chase Sapphire cards helps you make the choice by two of the top mid-tier travel cards.

 - 1 point per dollar on all other purchases

-The Sapphire Preferred doesn’t offer a bonus on gas like the Citi Premier, but it does offer a 25 percent value boost when you redeem points through Chase Ultimate Rewards for travel.
+The Sapphire Preferred doesn’t offer a bonus on gas like the Citi Premier, but it has a broad definition of travel, including tolls and parking, and offers a 25% value boost when you redeem points through Chase Ultimate Rewards for travel.
 So, effectively, points are worth 1.25 cents apiece if you use them with Chase.
 The kicker here is that the value boost counts on any travel bookings made – airfare, hotels, rental cars and cruises included.
 Citi only boosts value on airfare, but Chase boosts it on all travel.

 Like Citi, Chase has travel partners whose reward programs you can transfer your rewards points to.
 This is where Chase has a clear advantage – they partner with nine airlines, three of which are US-based (Southwest, United, JetBlue) and all of which are members of airline alliances.
 This means that although you can’t directly transfer Chase points to American Airlines, you can transfer them from Chase to British Airways to American.
 Chase also has hotel partners (World of Hyatt, Marriott Bonvoy, IHG Rewards Club).